-I am, and honored to be helping develop the future of off-road rollerblading.
-The possibilities have yet to be discovered, and I am happy to continue exploring wherever the SUV’s can take me.
+I am honored to be helping develop the future of off-road rollerblading.
+The possibilities have yet to be discovered, and I am happy to continue exploring wherever the SUVs can take me.

 Who are some of your favorite skaters to watch right now?

-How much do you aggressive skate compared to off-road blading and free skating?
+How much do you aggressively skate compared to off-road blading and free skating?

 I started as an aggressive skater, so it’s hard to stop, but I am trying to cut back and free skate more instead.
-You don’t get hurt nearly as much urban skating when comparing it to sliding down handrails.
+You don’t get hurt as much by urban skating compared to sliding down handrails.
 It’s the same for off-roading; if you’re not hitting jumps, it’s pretty safe and gives the same reward of adrenaline and accomplishment.
 Although, I do ultimately want to push off-roading to an aggressive level.